yuvaldrori/documentation/_posts/continuous-deployment/2014-11-10-deployment-to-aws-codedeploy.md

 }
 ```

+You can see an example of a policy in this [gist](https://gist.github.com/flomotlik/b33a5399ba1a3512797d).

 ## Configuration

 Add a new deployment for the branch you want to deploy and choose **AWS CodeDeploy** as the deployment method.
 You'll then see a form like in the following screenshot.